-Kay Lawrence is the Director of the SA School of Art in the School of Art, Architecture and Design.
+Kay Lawrence is an Adjunct Professor in the School of Art, Architecture and Design.
 She supervises postgraduate students enrolled in the PhD Visual Art (major studio project), Master of Visual Arts and the Master of Design.
 Her particular interest and expertise is in contemporary visual arts, and the area of textiles practice and theory, especially in relation to tapestry weaving.
 Her research interests are:

 - contemporary visual art and craft practice

 - gender identity, place and representation